SMOG: Scalable Meta-Learning for Multi-Objective Bayesian Optimization: Ablation studies

 We conduct ablation studies to study the sensitivity of \ourmethod and the other optimizers to different benchmark properties.
 We set the default to 2 objectives, 8 meta tasks, and 64 observations per task, and vary one of these parameters per experiment.

 In \cref{fig:ablation_n_meta_tasks}, we vary the number of meta tasks and study how this affects the behavior of the different optimizers.
-Generally, increasing the number meta tasks improves performance, particularly in early iterations.
+Generally, increasing the number of meta tasks improves performance, particularly in early iterations.
 The only exception to this is \IndSGPT, which is only minimally sensitive to the number of meta tasks.
-Comparing the different optimizers, \ourmethod shows the best performance regardless of the number meta tasks.
+Among the different optimizers, \ourmethod shows the best performance across all numbers of meta tasks.

 Next, we study how varying the number of objectives affects optimization performance (see \cref{fig:ablation_n_objectives}).
-Interestingly, varying the number of objectives has only a small impact on relative performance: relative to the other optimizers, \MOTPE seems to perform worse with more objectives.
+The relative ordering of methods is largely preserved across 2, 3, and 4 objectives, with \IndGCThreeP and \MOTPE remaining the weakest in all settings. \ourmethod is the strongest method on the 2- and 3-objective variants; on the 4-objective variant, \IndRGPE closes the gap and performs on par with \ourmethod, while both clearly outperform the remaining baselines.

 Finally, we study how varying the number of observations per meta task affects the optimizer's performance in \cref{fig:ablation_n_obs}.
-As expected, a higher number of observations per task improves optimization performance for all optimizers. \IndSGPT shows little difference between 64 and 128 observations per task, but gains a significant improvement from 64 vs 16 observations per meta task.
-All other methods show a clear benefit from 128 vs 64 observations, with \ourmethod being the top-performing method.
+As expected, a higher number of observations per task improves optimization performance for all optimizers.
+For most methods, the gain from 16 to 32 observations is larger than from 32 to 64, indicating diminishing returns as the metadata grows.
+We observe that \ourmethod performs best across all observation counts.